rdeveen/rdeveen.github.io/_posts/2025-06-15-AWS-SQS-Pipe-ECS.md

 ---

 Today I was working on a integration to process message from an AWS Simple Queueing Services (SQS) Queue to a backend services.
 The specifics of this backend services doesn't really matter for this post, the only thing relevant is that it using the old-school Windows Communication Framework (WCF).
 With a custom .NET application written in the beloved C# language, we can communicate with the backend.

+This integration start with a third party putting a message on our queue.
+Because the amound of message we think this intergration would process we would like to make this integration serverless.